Ashok Pai

 K. A. Ashok Pai (30 December 1946 – 29 September 2016) was an Indian psychiatrist, writer and film producer based in Shimoga.
-He was the chairman of Karnataka Mental Health Taskforce.
+He served as the chairman of Karnataka Mental Health Taskforce.

-Ashok Pai started the Manasa Nursing Home and Manasa Educational Foundation in Shimoga.
+Ashok Pai founded the Manasa Nursing Home and the Manasa Educational Foundation in Shimoga.

 He died of cardiac arrest on 29 September 2016.

 Filmography

 Films produced

 Pai has produced four films all of which have been directed by Suresh Heblikar: